bigtangle/server/Bugs.md

 ## add VOS block,
-	use the dataclassname="Docker" and content is docker-compose.yml the public address
+	use the dataclassname="Docker" and

+	 content: docker-compose.yml
+	the public address:
-	number of nodes for execution
+	number of nodes for execution:
 	price for execution pro node:
 	timeslot:
 	url: